 In addition to the flagship Kenton location, Po’Shines’ Southern cuisine can be enjoyed at two locations within the Moda Center.
 Grab a bite during a Trail Blazers game.
 Po’Shines also serves its beloved eats during events at Portland International Raceway.

 Mondainé looks forward to a future filled with even more exciting endeavors for the community.
-In early 2018, Po’Shines plans to offer exclusive dining hours at the Billy Webb Elks Lodge, a historic staple within the Black community in Portland since the 1920s.
 A vintage-inspired ‘Po’Room’ dinner theater is also set to debut in 2020.
 It’s clear that the Po’Shines family is here to adapt and stay — and to serve the community.